Ignatz Waghalter: Early life

 Waghalter was born into a poor but musically accomplished Jewish family in Warsaw.
 His eldest brother, Henryk Waghalter (1869-1961), became a renowned cellist at the Warsaw Conservatory.
 Wladyslaw (1885-1940), the youngest Waghalter brother, became a noted violinist.

 Waghalter made his way to Berlin at 17.
 There, he first studied with Philipp Scharwenka and then came to the attention of Joseph Joachim, the great violinist and close friend of Johannes Brahms.
 With the support of Joachim, Waghalter was admitted into the Prussian Academy of Arts in Berlin, where he studied composition and conducting under the direction of Friedrich Gernsheim.

 Career

 Waghalter's early chamber music revealed an intense melodic imagination that was to remain a distinctive characteristic of his compositional work.
 An early String Quartet in D Major, Opus 3, was highly praised by Joachim.

+In a review of a 2020 recording of the quartet, performed by the Polish String Quartet Berlin, the Neue Zeitschrift für Music wrote: "It is almost impossible to believe that the String Quartet in D Major, Opus 3 is the work of a twenty-year old.
+Here, a finely-honed natural talent surges through the youthful style and character landscape of the genre."

-Waghalter's Sonata for Violin and Pianoforte in F Minor, Opus 5, received the prestigious Mendelssohn-Preis in 1902, when the composer was only 21.
+Another early work, Waghalter's Sonata for Violin and Pianoforte in F Minor, Opus 5, received the prestigious Mendelssohn-Preis in 1902, when the composer was only 21.

 In 1907, Waghalter secured a post as conductor at the Komische Oper in Berlin, assisting Arthur Nikisch, where his reputation grew rapidly.
-That was followed by a brief tenure at the Grillo-Theater, the Stadttheater in Essen (1911–12).
-Waghalter's appointment as principal conductor at the new Deutsche Opernhaus in Berlin established his position as a major figure in German music.
+That was followed by a brief tenure at the Grillo-Theater, the Stadttheater Essen in Essen (1911–12).
+Waghalter's appointment as principal conductor at the new Deutsches Opernhaus in Berlin established his position as a major figure in German music.
 It was inaugurated, under Waghalter's direction, on 7 November 1912 with a performance of Fidelio.